-Goals: The goal of the combination model is a public bank that both divests -- that takes over the City's cash management and commercial banking - and reinvests in the community by performing affordable housing and small business lending.
+Goals: The goal of the combination model is a public bank that both divests - performing the City's cash management and commercial banking - and reinvests in the community by performing affordable housing and small business lending.

-Model Three represents the widest spectrum of municipal bank activities and reaches the fullest potential of a municipal bank.
+Model Three represents the widest spectrum of municipal bank activities and reaches the fullest potential of a municipal bank of all three models, because it combines reinvestment and divestment activities.
 For some members of the Task Force and the public anything that falls short of both divestment and reinvestment does not do justice to the idea of a municipal bank.

 Activities: Model Three is a municipal bank that accepts deposits, performs the City's cash management and commercial banking, and affordable housing and small business lending.
-The activities of Model Three combined the City's commercial banking in Model Two with the real estate lending, wholesale small business lending and direct small business lending in Model One.
+The activities of Model Three combine the City's commercial banking in Model Two with the real estate lending, wholesale small business lending and direct small business lending in Model One.
+As with Model One and Model Two, Model Three will not perform retail banking for customers.